 Mascot: A - Screech the Eagle and the Mount Rushmore Presidents.
-The Presidents race every game with Teddy Roosevelt has never won a race in the four years the Nationals have played in D.C.
+The Presidents race every game, Teddy Roosevelt has never won a race in the four years the Nationals have played in D.C.
 Always around ballpark for fan photos.

 Staff: B - Great and friendly staff, concessions people were great.
 I found one or two ushers unpleasant who discouraged booing or heckling of either teams.

-Team Tradition: C -They don't acknowledge the Expos and honor the two Washington Senators franchises that left town.
-The Nationals continue the nation's capital's baseball tradition of being first in war, first in peace and last in National League East.
+Team Tradition: C -They don't acknowledge the Montreal Expos past and honor the two Washington Senators franchises that left town.
+The Nationals continue the nation's capital's baseball tradition of being first in war, first in peace and last in the National League East.
 A few great statues of the Senator greats in outfield pavillion.